EthanLan/BCNN/README.md

 ## Reconstructing images from CS measurement using BCNNs:
 In the 'restoration' folder, there are four per-trained BCNN models.
 Each models have different parameters of BCNN.
 You can find the detailed information of these models in the experimental section of our paper.

 Run demo_bcnns_cs.m from /restoration folder to use these models to implement CS reconstruction.
 The default image dimension is 64 by 64, CS measurement ratio is 0.25, and not add any noise.
-You can reproduce our simulations if you reset parameters as our paper (e.g. image dimension change to 128 by 128, measurement ratio is 0.1, SNR = 8 etc).
+You can reproduce our simulations if you reset parameters as in our paper (e.g. image dimension changes to 128 by 128, measurement ratio is 0.1, SNR = 8 etc).

 In our paper, we compared BCNN model with two classical Structured Compressed Sensing methods and three neural network algorithms as follows.